 These are arc-fault circuit interrupters.
 Meaning that they prevent arcing, which is a very dangerous leap of electricity that goes on inside the wall.
 These are amazing for areas where children or older people sleep because they can prevent electrical fires that some people may not be able to escape.
 These, just like GFCIs, protect the entire line of the circuit if they’re installed in the first outlet.

 This one offers 20 amps of power and they are used for high-power appliances like stoves, washers, and dryers.

 The switch outlet enables you to control the power that goes to a device right at the outlet.
 Not every appliance comes with an on/off switch.
 Others have it in an inconvenient location hard to reach, like overhead lighting in garages.
 Switch outlets usually come with one plug and the switch in the receptacle.

 While you can spend a little more money with an electrician than you would if you replaced the outlets yourself, it may be well worth your money to call an electrician.
 A professional electrician will guarantee that the new electrical outlets are safe and will last for years.

-If you need a highly-reviewed, licensed electrician in Clearwater, FL, call East-West Electric at (727) 771-9403.
+If you need a highly-rated, licensed electrician in Clearwater, FL, contact East-West Electric at (727) 771-9403.
 We would love to hear from you!
 We will make sure your electrical plugs don’t keep falling out of the outlet.